Car-free movement: United States

+A modern resurgence has been occurring in the past few decades.
 Critical Mass rides emerged in 1992 in San Francisco where cyclists take to the streets en masse to dominate the traffic, using the slogan "we are traffic."
 The ride was founded with the idea of drawing attention to how unfriendly the city was to bicyclists.
 The movement has grown to include events in major metropolitan cities around the world.